You have 0 product(s) in your cart.

 Buoyancy control one of the most important skills to master as a scuba diver, and probably one of the hardest ones to master.
 Once you get your buoyancy right, you will use up less air.
 You'll feel more comfortable underneath the water, and you'll see more marine life because you won't be so intimidating, flapping around when you get to them.

 Mastering Excellent Buoyancy

-Once you deflate your air out of your BCD to start your dive, let all the air out of your lungs and you will start to sink.
+Once you deflate the air out of your BCD to start your dive, let all the air out of your lungs, and you will start to sink.
 Once you sink underneath the water, turn down, put your feet up and start to kick yourself down.

-Now, that's fine if you're staying at the same depth, but then you swim up over a rock and the air in your BCD expands and you start to float up, so you have to let the air out.
-Then you come back down again and you need to put the air back in again, and you're constantly having to add air or take air out.
+Now, that's fine if you're staying at the same depth, but then you swim up over a rock, and the air in your BCD expands, and you start to float up, so you have to let the air out.
+Then you come back down again, and you need to put the air back in again, and you're constantly having to add air or take the air out.
 Realistically, it should be a little bit tricky to get underneath the water.

 Compensating For Depth

 So, as I said, it is a skill.
 It does take a bit of practice.
-A good way to get some help with it is by doing the PADI Peak Performance Buoyancy course, or come on in and have a chat to me.
+A good way to get some help with it is by doing the PADI Peak Performance Buoyancy course, or coming on in and having a chat with me.
 I'll help you in the store.
-Or even if I'm on a shore dive with you next time or a boat dive, have a chat to me and I can help you prior to the dive with a buoyancy check.
-And then during the dive, I'll have a look at you and see what's going on, and then give you some advice after the dive.
+Or even if I'm on a shore dive with you next time or a boat dive, have a chat with me, and I can help you prior to the dive with a buoyancy check.
+And then, during the dive, I'll have a look at you and see what's going on, and then give you some advice after the dive.
 Buoyancy is one of the most important skills.
 Get out there and practice it.
 All it is is practice.
 Once you get it, you've got it, and it's the most amazing way to dive when you're neutrally buoyant.